SCT4SP/constexpr_shared_ptr/proposal/PXXXXR0.md

 Since the adoption of [@P0784R7] in C++20, constant expressions can include dynamic memory allocation; yet support for smart pointers extends only to `std::unique_ptr` (since [@P2273R3] in C++23).
-As at runtime, smart pointers can encourage hygienic memory management during constant evaluation; and with no remaining technical obstacles, parity between runtime and compile-time support for smart pointers can duly and intuitively reflect the increased maturity of language support for constant expression evaluation.
-We therefore propose that `std::shared_ptr` and associated classes from [util.sharedptr] permit `constexpr` evaluation.
+As at runtime, smart pointers can encourage hygienic memory management during constant evaluation; and with no remaining technical obstacles, parity between runtime and compile-time support for smart pointers should duly and intuitively reflect the increased maturity of language support for constant expression evaluation.
+We therefore propose that `std::shared_ptr` and associated class templates from [smartptr] permit `constexpr` evaluation.

 # Motivation and Scope

-Two proposals recently adopted for C++23 can facilitate a straightforward implementation of comprehensive `constexpr` support for `std::shared_ptr`:
+Two proposals adopted for C++26 and C++23 can facilitate a straightforward implementation of comprehensive `constexpr` support for `std::shared_ptr`:
 [@P2738R1] and [@P2448R2].
 The former allows the `get_deleter` member function to operate, given the type erasure required within the `std::shared_ptr` unary class template.
 The latter can allow even minor associated classes such as `std::bad_weak_ptr` to receive `constexpr` qualification, while inheriting from the currently non-`constexpr` class: `std::exception`.
 We furthermore propose that the relational operators of `std::unique_ptr`, which can legally operate on pointers originating from a single allocation during constant evaluation, should also adopt the `constexpr` specifier.

 As with C++23 `constexpr` support for `std::unique_ptr`, bumping the value